nethesis/tancredi/phonesMacPatch.md

 ## Read only variables

 Properties `mac`, `tok1`, `tok3` are read-only.
-Attempt to change their values cause the whole request to fail.
+Attempt to change their values causes the whole request to fail.

     PATCH /tancredi/api/v1/phones/01-23-45-67-89-AB